AI tools for litero

 Sourcely

 Sourcely is an AI-powered academic search assistant designed to help students and researchers find, summarize, and add credible academic sources efficiently.
 With access to over 200 million research papers and advanced search filters, Sourcely streamlines the research process by simplifying source discovery, providing targeted citations, offering free PDF downloads, organizing citations in a personal library, generating credible summaries, and exporting references in various formats.
-It aims to save time, enhance the quality of work, and improve academic writing by automating the search for appropriate citations.
+The tool aims to save time, enhance the quality of work, and improve academic productivity.

 Shooketh

-Shooketh is an AI bot that has been fine-tuned on Shakespeare's literary works.
-It is built with the Vercel AI SDK and utilizes OpenAI GPT-3.5-turbo technology.
-Users can explore how to build their own bot similar to Shooketh by reading the provided guide.
-The bot is designed to engage in conversations and provide responses inspired by Shakespeare's writings.
+Shooketh is an AI bot that is fine-tuned on Shakespeare's literary works.
+It is built with the Vercel AI SDK and utilizes OpenAI GPT-3.5-turbo.
+Users can learn how to build their own bot like Shooketh by reading the provided guide.
+The bot can engage in conversations and provide insights inspired by Shakespeare's writings.

 Semantic Scholar